-Your policy does not cover long-term, repeated, or maintenance epidural steroid injection/selective nerve root block for any indication because it is considered not medically necessary.
+Your policy does not cover long-term, repeated, or therapeutic epidural steroid injection/selective nerve root block for any indication because it is considered not medically necessary.
 However, evidence is contrary to the policy as illustrated below.
-Consequently, we request that Cigna change its policy based on the evidence and Medicare LCDs, etc., as illustrated below.
+Consequently, we request that United Healthcare change its policy based on the evidence and Medicare LCDs, etc., as illustrated below.